polterguy/polterguy.github.io/documentation/magic.lambda.auth/index.md

 The idea is that your `SymmetricSecretKey` is based upon the above configuration setting, implying you should keep it safe the same way you'd keep the pin code to your ATM card safe.

-Below is an example of create a new JWT ticket.
+Below is an example of how to create a new JWT ticket.

 ```
 auth.ticket.create